Articles

 How does Trainual compare to Waybook?

 Waybook focuses on process documentation and step-by-step guides.
-That’s helpful for organizing information, but it stops short when it comes to real training.
-There’s no built-in way to track who’s completed what or to verify understanding with quizzes.
-Trainual goes further by turning your documentation into interactive training paths with built-in accountability.
+But for Insurance Agencies, documenting a process is only half the battle.
+There’s no built-in way to track who’s completed training or to verify understanding.
+Trainual goes further by connecting every process to a training path, with quizzes and e-signatures to ensure accountability.

 Pricing

-• Enterprise Plan: Custom pricing.
-Includes advanced security, multiple sites, and 24/7 support for all issues.
+Enterprise: Custom pricing.
+Provides advanced security, multiple sites, and 24/7 support for all issues.

-Confluence uses a per-user pricing model that is highly competitive for SMBs.
+Pricing is per user and highly competitive for SMBs.
 For an insurance agency with 50 employees, expect approximately $271/month for the Standard plan or $522/month for Premium.
-The free tier is suitable for small teams starting out.

 Pros of Confluence:

-• Provides powerful documentation and knowledge management capabilities
+- Provides robust documentation and knowledge management tools

-• Offers deep integration with Jira and Atlassian tools
+- Offers deep integration with Jira and other Atlassian products

-• Includes AI-powered search and content generation features
+- Includes AI-powered search and content creation features

 Cons of Confluence:

-• Can become unstructured or messy without strong governance
+- Can become unstructured or messy without strong content governance

 How does Trainual compare to Confluence?

 Confluence is a team workspace for documentation and collaboration.
-It’s flexible, but that flexibility means there’s no structure for training or compliance.
-Insurance Agencies need more than a wiki, they need to know who’s completed what, especially for regulatory policies.
-Trainual brings structure, accountability, and training tools that Confluence simply doesn’t offer.
+It’s great for storing static knowledge, but it doesn’t offer structured training or accountability.
+Insurance Agencies need more than a digital filing cabinet, they need to know who’s learned what, and when.
+Trainual turns documentation into active training, with progress tracking and built-in testing.

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
 The platform is known for its conditional logic and enforceable checklists, making it suitable for organizations that prioritize operational consistency and audit-readiness.
-Insurance agencies benefit from its ability to track compliance and standardize processes across teams.
+Insurance agencies benefit from its ability to track compliance and automate recurring processes.

 The platform provides dynamic checklists, approvals, and assignments to ensure every step of a process is followed.
-Its AI compliance agent (Cora) is available for enterprise clients, offering automated risk monitoring and regulatory updates.
-Integrations with over 1,000 apps and robust reporting and analytics support process visibility and accountability.
+Its AI compliance agent (Cora) is available for enterprise clients, offering automated risk monitoring and regulatory flagging.
+Integrations with over 1,000 apps and a public API support seamless workflow automation across business tools.

-Process Street is well-suited for teams needing to automate workflows and enforce compliance, especially in regulated industries like insurance.
-The platform centralizes policies and SOPs into live, searchable workflows, supporting multi-location deployment and operational oversight.
-Security features include SOC 2 Type 2 and HIPAA compliance for regulated environments.
+Process Street is well-suited for teams needing to standardize, automate, and track repeatable processes.
+It centralizes policies and SOPs into live, searchable workflows, supporting multi-location deployment and compliance tracking.
+The platform is especially relevant for regulated industries, including insurance, where audit-ready documentation is critical.

-While Process Street offers strong workflow automation and compliance tracking, it is less focused on traditional LMS features such as centralized knowledge testing or course management.
+While Process Street offers robust workflow automation and compliance features, it is less focused on traditional LMS capabilities like centralized knowledge testing.
 Some users find the platform overcomplicated for simple documentation needs, and the lack of transparent pricing may be a barrier for smaller agencies.

 Pricing

-Process Street uses a custom pricing model based on company size and feature requirements.
+Process Street uses custom pricing based on company size and feature requirements.
 All paid plans require contacting sales for a quote, and there is no public pricing for any tier.

-There is no free tier, and pricing is not published.
-For an insurance agency with 50 employees, expect a mid-market or enterprise quote.
-Contact Process Street for a tailored proposal.
+There is no free tier, and pricing is not transparent.
+For an insurance agency with 50 employees, expect a custom quote, likely positioned for mid-market or enterprise budgets.

 Pros of Process Street: